ddilya/SE_Labs_Portfolio/SE-Lab/Labs/MyLabs/README.md

 Project Documentation: Task Manager
-This section contains the architectural design diagrams for the DailyGlow Task Management system.
+This section contains the architectural design diagrams for the Task Management system.
 These documents outline the system's requirements, structure, and dynamic behavior.

 Design Documents
 1. Use Case Diagram